origo-map/origo-documentation/content/controls.md

 `hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
 Defaults to false.
 `showLegendButton` | show an add-button in the legend.
 Requires the drag-and-drop control to be added after the legend.
 Defaults to false.
 `styleByAttribute` | style features in the layer based on their `style`-attribute.
 Defaults to false.
+`zoomToExtent` | add zoom to extent option for layer menu.
+Defaults to true.
+`zoomToExtentOnLoad` | zoom to the layer extent when loaded.
+Defaults to true.

 #### Example drag-and-drop control